w3c/secure-payment-confirmation/scope.md

 addition, there is no browser-supplied confirmation dialog.

 * Alice is prompted to enroll her authenticator during a transaction on a merchant site.
-* In browser-native UX, Alice selects the "frictionless checkout" option for this merchant.
+* Through a browser-native UX, Alice selects the "frictionless checkout" option for this merchant.
 The browser does not share this user preference with any party.
 * During a future checkout on the same merchant site, the user clicks the "Buy" button.
 * The merchant communicates a preference for frictionless checkout for this transaction.
 The Payment Service Provider conveys this preference to the Relying Party when seeking SPC Payment Identifiers.
 * The Relying Party makes a decision whether to accept frictionless checkout